Tando Jam

-Tando Jam (ٽنڊوڄام) is a town and a municipal committee of Hyderabad District in the Sindh province of Pakistan.
+Tando Jam (ٹنڈو جام), (ٽنڊوڄام) is a town and a municipal committee of Hyderabad District in the Sindh province of Pakistan.
 It lies to the east of Hyderabad Taluka, about 12 kilometres northeast of the city center.
-As of 2017, Its population is 71,760.
+As of 2023, its population is 75,303.

 The Sindh Agriculture University is located within the town.

 Geography

-Tamdo Jam is situated on the east of Indus River.
+Tamdo Jam is situated on the east of the Indus River.
 The Hyderabad-Murpurkhas Road passes through the town.
 Its average elevation is 22 metres above sea level.

 Climate

-Tando Jam has a Hot Desert Climate (BWh).
+Tando Jam has a hot desert climate (BWh).
 Its monsoon season is from July to September.
-It sees the most amount of rainfall in August, with an average precipitation of 39.2 mm; and the least amount of rainfall in November, with an average precipitation of 1.6 mm.
+It sees the most rainfall in August, with an average precipitation of 39.2 mm; and the least amount of rainfall in November, with an average precipitation of 1.6 mm.